Reclassification (accounting)

 A reclass or reclassification, in accounting, is a journal entry transferring an amount from one general ledger account to another.
-This can be done to correct a mistake; to record that long-term assets or liabilities have become current; or to record that an asset is now being used for a different purpose (e.g. land's becoming investment property intended for resale, rather than as property, plant, and equipment used in production).
+This can be done to correct a mistake; to record that long-term assets or liabilities have become current; or to record that an asset is now being used for a different purpose (e.g. lands becoming investment property intended for resale, rather than as property, plant, and equipment used in production).

 Example

 A $500 purchase of office supplies was charged to building maintenance by accident.
 The correcting entry would be handled in one of at least two ways: